-While Hindu priests prayed for the dead, Campus Crusade for Christ staff members responded differently to one of the worst earthquakes in this country's history.
+While Hindu priests prayed for the dead, Cru staff members responded differently to one of the worst earthquakes in this country's history.
 They were some of the first people on the scene to help the living.

-Initially 10 relief workers with Campus Crusade surveyed the area in the Gujarat region, bounded by the Arabian Sea, and identified 1,000 families in need of assistance.
+Initially 10 relief workers with Cru surveyed the area in the Gujarat region, bounded by the Arabian Sea, and identified 1,000 families in need of assistance.

-"It is a time for the body of Christ to rise up and show our Father's love to the victims of this disaster," said Campus Crusade staff member John Esteves.
+"It is a time for the body of Christ to rise up and show our Father's love to the victims of this disaster," said Cru staff member John Esteves.

 The relief workers spotted a sparsely populated village called Lakhapar.
 The quake demolished every home in this area -- all 108 of them.
 In the meantime, the victims had set up makeshift tents for shelter.